 For PhD students: If a change of supervisory committee member(s) is desired, the student will need to submit the Supervisory Committee Change Form (with signatures from the old and new committee members) and change the supervisory committee member(s) listed on their iPOS.
-If a faculty member has been chosen who is not on the approved list, the student must submit a Committee Approval Request to the Graduate College before they can change their iPOS.
+If a faculty member has been chosen who is not on the approved list, the student will work with the Graduate Support Coordinator to submit a Committee Approval Request to the Graduate College before they can change their iPOS.
 Once the student has updated the supervisory committee section of the iPOS, the student will need to print their Plan of Study and obtain signatures of approval from the Faculty Advisor and supervisory committee members.
-The signed iPOS should be submitted to the Graduate Coordinator for review and approval, then subsequent routing for auditing by the Graduate College.
+The signed iPOS should be submitted to the Graduate Support Coordinator for review and approval, then subsequent routing for auditing by the Graduate College.